Timur726/Projects/README.md

 size FILENAME -- Prints size of filename.

 ls DIRNAME -- Prints the files in the given directory.
+First argument is optional.

 cd DIRNAME -- Changes the current directory to the given directory.